 - 1. Thoroughly wash away contaminants with fresh water. - 2.
 Remove the spark plug(s), then face the spark plug hole downward to allow any mud, or contaminants to drain. - 3.
-Drain the fuel from the carburetor, fuel filter, and fuel line.
-Drain the engine oil completely. - 4.
-Fill the sump with fresh engine oil. - 5.
-Feed engine fogging oil or engine oil through the carburetor(s) and spark plug holes while starting the engine.

-6. Take the outboard motor to a PARSUN dealer as soon as possible.
+Fill the sump with fresh engine oil. - 4.
+Feed engine fogging oil or engine oil through the carburetor(s) and spark plug holes while starting the engine. - 5.
+Take the outboard motor to a PARSUN dealer as soon as possible.